How to do bank reconciliation

 How often should I do a bank reconciliation?

 Reconcile at least monthly.
-More frequent reconciling means fewer transactions to review and you can detect errors or fraud faster.
+More frequent reconciling, such as weekly or daily, means fewer transactions to review and helps you detect errors or fraud faster.

 What if I'm behind on my bank reconciliations?